The Voice Kids (Italian TV series)

 The Voice Kids is an Italian TV series.
 It is a spin-off of The Voice of Italy, but instead of having contestants aged 16 or older, the spin-off exclusively features children aged 7 to 14.
 The coaches for the first season were the same as those from the third season of The Voice Senior, being Gigi D'Alessio, Loredana Bertè, Clementino and Ricchi e Poveri.
 Antonella Clerici presented the show.
 On July 26, 2023, it was reported that singer, Arisa, would join the show for its second season, replacing Ricchi e Poveri.
 The show's second season premiered on November 24, 2023.

 Coaches and host

 Coaches timeline

 The coaches for the first season of The Voice Kids were announced to be Ricchi e Poveri, Clementino, Gigi D'Alessio, and Loredana Bertè.
 Prior to the premiere of the second season, it was announced that Clementino, D'Alessio, and Bertè would all return for the second season alongside new coach, Arisa.
 Shortly before the premiere of the third season, it was announced that all coaches from the second season would return for the third season.
+Prior to the fourth season airing, it was confirmed that the panel from the season 6 of The Voice Senior would be the panel for this season.
+Arisa and Bertè returned alongside Clementino who, this season, is a duo coach with Rocco Hunt.
+Meanwhile, Nek replaced D'Alessio.